 Here you can learn about the town as it currently stands, see a map of the primary locations, and follow the back story of Harriet and how she came to be woodworking in a little workshop that has a miniature railway in the back garden, and Daisy and how she came to work in recycling collection and her plans in buying a house.
 Daisy will be blogging her own findings as she researches and discovers the history of Theraton.

 Click here for Chapter One.

 This page is an ongoing work in progress, as is the back story.
 If you are following this page you will see changes and edits happening.
 Some of the back story may change or disappear altogether as it develops.
-There will be some difficult issues raised and so parental guidance is recommended for any younger readers.

 On the original site of a Roman river crossing, there was no great settlement until Danelaw.
 Rural markets developed at this river crossing spreading along both sides of the river but favouring the south east as the land was flatter.
 No great growth occurred until railways arrived via two competing lines.

 Theraton is an expanding market town in the North East of England.
 Originally a settlement at a transport node it was named after the Danish Queen Thyra in circa 950AD.